meteofrance/meteonet/README.md

 * *utils*: python scripts useful for user configuration, functions useful to get coordinates, legends for plots...
 * *weather_models*: notebooks to open weather models data

-# Prerequisites
+# First installation step: install the dependencies

-There are 2 ways of installation : either with Anaconda (the recommended way) or with pip.
+There are 2 ways of installation: either with Anaconda (the recommended way) or with pip.

 ## Recommended: install with Anaconda
 * install Anaconda with Python 3